Sunday, June 27, 2010

 B: It’s never struck me before how thematically similar this is to the similarly-titled Belarusian entry from 2006, albeit with the protagonist having been wrung out the other end of the relationship.

-A: You’ve got to love Russia’s home entry being penned by a Georgian and an Estonian and performed by a Ukrainian.
+A: You’ve got to love Russia’s entry in Moscow being penned by a Georgian and an Estonian and performed by a Ukrainian.
 Composer Konstantin Meladze is a pretty big name on the Russian music scene, moving in the same circles as Alla Pugachova’s other yes-men, so it’s no surprise he came up with something like this: the Russian music and entertainment industry in microcosm, where the melodrama is slapped on even thicker than the make-up.

 40 Germany

 B: From the very first line this annoys me.
-Who says “let us [do anything]” rather than “let’s”??
+Who says “let us [do anything]” rather than “let’s”?

 A: Any credibility this has as a composition is synthesised to within an inch of its life.
-It only surprised me to see it received the support it did to the extent that it came from countries where, as some had predicted, this kind of Dancing With The Stars fodder remains popular.
+It only surprised me to see it received the support it did to the extent that it came from countries where, as some had predicted, this kind of Dancing with the Stars fodder remains popular.

-V: I suppose if we couldn’t have Zoli camping it up in the final at least we got Oscar, although he comes a very poor second.
+V: I suppose if we couldn’t have Zoli camping it up in the final, at least we got Oscar, although he comes a very poor second.
 (Lamé trousers?!)
 The stage looks amazing.
 No wonder Dita von Teese barely moved in that outfit – the fact she could even breathe in a corset that tight is a miracle.

 41 United Kingdom

-B: I still struggle to see this as anything other than a metaphor for the UK’s bad run at Eurovision and them saying: “Look what we’ve gone and done, now chuck points at us”.
+B: I still struggle to see this as anything other than a metaphor for the UK’s bad run at Eurovision and them saying: “Look what we’ve gone and done.
+Now, chuck points at us!”
 The lyrics are also rather lazy given who they’ve been penned by, but I’m guessing she spat them out in about half an hour if the clips from Your Country Needs You were anything to go by.

 V: And it was all going so well until the key change.
 Still pretty good though, all things considered.
-The whole teacher-witnessing-pupil’s-coming-of-age bit is overdone: ALW really did not need to be there.
-I love the way Jade reacts to being nudged by the violinist like she’s been snubbed and wanders off.
+The whole teacher-witnessing-pupil’s-coming-of-age bit is overdone: ALW really didn

 42 Spain